zammad/zammad-org/src/en/contribute/contribute.md

 ### Basics

 The translation of **Zammad** and the translation of the **documentation** are split into different projects in Weblate.
-When you click in the top menu under "_Projects > Browse all projects_", you can find the overview of the projects:
+When you click in the top menu under _Projects > Browse all projects_, you can find the overview of the projects:

 ![Screenshot showing translation projects in Weblate and menu](/screenshots/contribute/weblate-overview-docs.png)